Lauren Greenfield: Exhibitions

 Greenfield exhibited Generation Wealth by Lauren Greenfield at The Annenberg Space for Photography in Los Angeles (2017).
-This exhibit subsequently traveled to New York's ICP (2018), Oslo's Nobel Peace Center Museum (2018), The Hague's Fotomuseum Den Haag (2018/19), Hamburg's Deichtorhallen, the Louisiana Museum of Modern Art, Copenhagen (2019/20), Fotografiska Museet Stockholm (2020), and the Multimedia Art Museum, Moscow (2021).
+This exhibit subsequently traveled to New York's ICP (2018), Oslo's Nobel Peace Center Museum (2018), The Hague's Fotomuseum Den Haag (2018/19), Hamburg's Deichtorhallen, the Louisiana Museum of Modern Art, Humlebæk (2019/20), Fotografiska Museet Stockholm (2020), and the Multimedia Art Museum, Moscow (2021).
 According to the Annenberg Space for Photography website, this exhibition covers "the influence of affluence over the last 25 years, illustrating the globalization of materialism, celebrity culture and social status," and contains prints, first-person interviews and accompanying multimedia projections and short films.
-Writing about the Generation Wealth exhibit for Artforum, Naomi Fry noted, "[W]hat makes Greenfield's photographs multilayered, sensitive, and fascinating—and carries them beyond a single-minded morality tale—is her understanding that people's relationships with things in this lurid world are pleasurable and miserable both."
+Writing about the Generation Wealth exhibit for Artforum, Naomi Fry noted, "[W]hat makes Greenfield's photographs multilayered, sensitive, and fascinating—and carries them beyond a singleminded morality tale—is her understanding that people's relationships with things in this lurid world are pleasurable and miserable both."

+On September 26th, 2026 Fotografiska Berlin will opens "Lauren Greenfield: Social Studies" in their main hall.
+Per the museum's longline - "Through photographs, installations, and immersive environments, the exhibition traces how social media reshapes identity.
+Giant photo grids turn private posts into public conversation: hundreds of snapshots, viral beauty trends, and emotional selfies exploring bullying, beauty standards, comparison, race, sexuality, and the life-altering decisions of teenage life.
+A dedicated screening room presents all five episodes of the Social Studies documentary series, inviting visitors to spend extended time with the voices at the heart of the exhibition."